charpeni/sync-external-contributions/README.md

 ## Why?

-I have done this script because some contracts, projects, or business were not on GitHub has source control.
+I have done this script because some contracts, projects, or business were not on GitHub as source control.
 I found it odd that some weeks or months were missing in my GitHub contributions activity as if I was not there.

 #### Should external contributions belong there?
 Personally I'm not sure, but since private contributions can be showed and some used this to show work activity, why not.